 Has your child ever begged you not to leave the dentist?
-Impossible you say?
-Not at our office.
+Impossible, you say?
+Not at our dental office.
 It could be our gentle touch and special way with kids.
+We offer pediatric dentistry, one of the general dentistry services we provide to children in Plano, Texas.
 Our pediatric specialists and staff love children and are specially trained to put them at ease.
-We teach your children the proper way to take care of their teeth and just as important, they learn that going to the dentist can be fun.
+We teach your children the proper way to care for their teeth; just as important, they learn that going to the dentist can be fun.

 What Is A Pediatric Dentist (Pedodontist)?